 Wondering how you can help your community during this unprecedented time?
-Natalist’s CEO shares some simple ideas for how you can lend a helping hand.
+Natalist’s Founder shares some simple ideas for how you can lend a helping hand.

 By Halle Tecco